danionella/dejaq/README.md

 ### `dejaq.Parallel`
 The following examples show how to use `dejaq.Parallel` to parallelize a function or a class, and how to create job pipelines.

 Here we execute a function and map iterable inputs across 10 workers.
 To enable pipelining, the results of each stage are provided as iterable generator.
-Use the `.compute()` method to get the final result (note that each stage pre-fetches results from `n_workers` calls, so some of the execution already starts before `.compute`)
+Use the `.compute()` method to get the final result (note that each stage pre-fetches results from `n_workers` calls, so some of the execution already starts before `.compute`).
+Results are always ordered.

 ```python
 from time import sleep